ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 # Let's Create an Intermediary

 Our idea was that we would create a third package, "hipread" (hierarchical ipums reader). hipread would be a fork of readr, which we would then modify to add the hierarchical support.
-We would release hipread as GPL, which is naturally required since we would take GPL readr code and modified it to make hipread.
+We would release hipread as GPL, which is naturally required since we would take GPL readr code and modify it to make hipread.

 Essentially, hipread would be a small wrapper/extension of readr, we'd release it as GPL, we'd use that library in our ipumsr library, and we're all good.
 Right?